Patient education: Abortion (pregnancy termination) (Beyond the Basics)

 Fever, nausea, vomiting, diarrhea — Some women experience a mild fever, nausea, vomiting, or diarrhea after taking the second medication (misoprostol).
 This usually goes away quickly on its own without treatment.
 If you develop a fever higher than 100.4ºF (38ºC), or if you have chills, vomiting, or diarrhea that does not go away within several hours, call your doctor or nurse.

 How effective is early medication abortion? — Early medication abortion is very effective in ending pregnancies that are up to 49 days (less than 7 weeks).
 It is nearly as effective in ending pregnancies up to 56 or 63 days (8 or 9 weeks).

 If early medication abortion is not effective in ending your pregnancy, you will need to have an aspiration abortion to remove the pregnancy.
 Continuing a pregnancy after taking mifepristone or misoprostol is not safe due to the risk of birth defects from the medications.
 For signs that your abortion was not effective, (see 'When to seek help after abortion' below).

 Aspiration abortion is a procedure that is done in a clinic or hospital to end a pregnancy.
 The procedure is done by removing the pregnancy tissue from the uterus through the opening, called the cervix.
 (See "Surgical termination of pregnancy: First trimester".)

-A health care provider gives local anesthesia by injecting your cervix with anesthetic medication.
+A healthcare provider gives local anesthesia by injecting medication into your cervix (the opening to your uterus).
 This usually causes some mild pain that passes quickly.
 You will not require an intravenous (IV) line if you have only local anesthesia.

-If you have sedation, you will have an IV line placed in a vein, and medication will be given to make you feel sleepy.
+If you have sedation, you will have an IV line placed in a vein, and medication will be given to make you relax or feel sleepy.
 Many people do not remember much about the procedure after the sedative medication is given.
 You will also be given local anesthesia, after the sedative.
-General anesthesia (where you are completely unconscious) is not recommended for abortion in most cases.
+General anesthesia (that makes you completely unconscious) is not recommended for abortion in most cases.